Facebook: Politics

 Facebook has used several initiatives to encourage its users to register to vote and vote.
 An experiment in 2012 involved showing Facebook users pictures of their friends who reported that they had voted; users who were shown the pictures were about 2% more likely to report that they had also voted compared to the control group, which was not encouraged to vote.
 In 2020, Facebook announced the goal of helping four million voters register in the US, saying that it had registered 2.5 million by September.

 The Cambridge Analytica data scandal offered another example of the perceived attempt to influence elections.
 The Guardian claimed that Facebook knew about the security breach for two years, but did nothing to stop it until it became public.
 Facebook banned political ads to prevent the manipulation of voters in the US's November's election.
-Industry experts suggested that there are several other ways for misinformation to reach voters on social media platforms and blocking political ads will not serve as a proven solution to the problem.
+Propaganda experts said there are other ways for misinformation to reach voters on social media platforms and blocking political ads will not serve as a proven solution.

+In March 2024, former US President Donald Trump said that getting rid of TikTok would allow Facebook, which he called the "enemy of the people", to double its business.
+He spoke after President Biden said he was ready to sign legislation that would require TikTok owner ByteDance to sell the video platform or face a ban in the US.